 If we go to the third step and right-click on it, we can see that the native query is not grayed out, so we can select it one more time.

-Once we select, we can see that there’s even a greater collapse of the three queries into one.
+Once we select, we can see that there’s an even greater collapse of the three queries into one.
 This is Power BI saying that the best way to get the data into the model is for the source to do the work rather than me do the work.

 Using Data Sources For Query Folding